310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/minitalk/tetora_2.md

             {% bubble Tetora %}
             Oh yeah, that was part of his training.
 He used to practice the Cloning Jutsu and the Invisibility Jutsu, too.

-            I think he used to do a Channeling Jutsu, too, but I don't remember what he'd try to channel, exactly…?
+            I think he used to do a Channeling Jutsu, too, but I don't really remember what he was trying to channel, exactly…?
 Do you remember, Anego?
 			{% endbubble %}
         </div>
     </div>